PiercingDan/spark-Jupyter-AWS/README.md

 * How to shrink EBS volume size launches, EBS costs are greatly outweighing spot-requested EC2 instances cost

 ## Conclusion
 Thanks for reading this guide!
 If this guide helped you, please give it a star on github.
+If you have any problems, create an issue.

 ## About Me
 I am currently a student in Math & Physics at the University of Toronto, with a deep interest in data science, machine learning and big data.